joakimkistowski/HTTP-Load-Generator/README.md

 ## 3. Creating Custom Request Profies

-Since you don't always to be running our example profiles, you can specify your own.
+Since you don't always want to be running our example profiles, you can specify your own.
 We specify the load intensity (arrival rate) and the requests separately in separate files.

 ### 3.1 Creating a Custom Load Intensity (Arrival Rate) Profile